 Minerva Scientifica are continually developing flexible performance programmes perfect for Music and Science Festivals, Concert Venues, Theatres, Exhibitions, Conferences, Rural Touring, Schools, Universities and anywhere women in music and science are celebrated.
 Please click on the links below for more information about each programme and contact us to book.
-All are available from January 2017 onwards.
+All are available for booking NOW.

 - The Franklin Effect for vocal quartet and speaker Inspired by Rosalind Franklin, featuring work by Plowman, Whitley, Frances-Hoad and Thompson

-- Superwomen of Science for solo voice, an award winning historical tour of women scientists through the eyes of contemporary composers
+- Superwomen of Science for solo singer and sound collage, an award winning historical tour of UK women scientists through the eyes of contemporary composers

 - Entomologists Anonymous for solo voice and Clarinet, featuring “Miriam” by Karen Wimhurst